atilaneves/premock/README.md

 code to not have a hard-coded IO call in the middle of its implementation.

-It works by using the preprocessor to redefine the functions to be mocked in the files to be tested by prepending `ut_` to them instead of calling the "real" implementation.
-This `ut_` function then forwards to a `std::function` / `delegate` of the appropriate type that can be changed at runtime to a C++/D callable, respectively.
+It works by using the preprocessor to redefine the functions to be mocked in the files to be tested by prepending `ut_premock_` to them instead of calling the "real" implementation.
+This `ut_premock_` function then forwards to a `std::function` / `delegate` of the appropriate type that can be changed at runtime to a C++/D callable, respectively.